secretstartups/handbook/job-families/sales/technical-account-manager/index.html.md

 - In addition to the TAM (Intermediate) requirements:
 - TS/SCI Security Clearance if applicable
-- Knowledge of and at least four years of experience with Federal Public Sector customers
+- Knowledge of and demonstrated progressive experience with Federal Public Sector customers

 ## Senior TAM